smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 ---

 # Overview <!-- omit in toc -->
-This guide will explain how to make smart contracts **Keeper-compatible**.
-You will learn about the `KeeperCompatibleInterface` and its functions.
-We have provided an example contract for reference.
-This purpose of this guide is to showcase the convenience Keepers brings to developers.
-To take full advantage of the Keepers automation infrastructure, we highly recommend reading all documentation and understanding all the features of Chainlink Keepers.
+This guide explains how to make smart contracts **Keeper-compatible**.
+You will learn about the `KeeperCompatibleInterface` and its functions with an example contract.
+The guide showcases the convenience that Keepers provide to developers.
+To take full advantage of the Keepers automation infrastructure, read all of the documentation to understand the features of Chainlink Keepers.

 **Table of Contents**